 1. What is a dental implant?

 A Dental Implant is an artificial tooth root made from biocompatible materials (not harmful or toxic to living tissue).
-Full mouth restoration involves rebuilding and/or replacing all of the teeth in the mouth – this is done using several implants in the upper and lower jaw.
-Full bridges are later secured to the implants.
+The dental implant sits within the bone of the jaw and an artificial tooth is secured to it filling the gap and restoring your smile.

 2. Can anyone have dental implants?

 Generally most people with good health are suitable for dental implants.
 While there are very few health conditions that contraindicate dental implant treatment, it should be noted that smoking and a history of gum disease have been shown to affect implant treatment success rates.

 From initial consultation to completion, the process takes around 3-6 months, depending on the patient and complexity of the treatment plan